Kurt Johansson (mathematician)

 Kurt Johansson (born 1960) is a Swedish mathematician, specializing in probability theory.

 Johansson received his PhD in 1988 from Uppsala University under the supervision of Lennart Carleson and is a professor in mathematics at KTH Royal Institute of Technology.

-In 2002 Johansson was an invited speaker of the International Congress of Mathematicians in Beijing and was awarded the Göran Gustafsson Prize.
+In 2000 Johansson was awarded the Rollo Davidson Prize in Probability theory.
+In 2002 he was an invited speaker of the International Congress of Mathematicians in Beijing and was awarded the Göran Gustafsson Prize.
 In 2006 he was elected a member of the Royal Swedish Academy of Sciences.
 In 2012 he was elected a fellow of the American Mathematical Society.